aghorler/sic-a1/README.md

 Using Google Trends, the absolute first international searches for WannaCry via Google started on 12-05-2017 10:00am GMT.

 **i.** To conduct this analysis, I used VirusTotal to scan a binary file belonging to WannaCry.

-**IMAGE**

-The above screenshot displays the filename and SHA256 hash of the binary file, along with a subset of the results.
 VirusTotal is can be used as a cross-referencing site.

 First-party sites that publish malware information include [McAfee Labs](https://www.mcafee.com/threat-intelligence/malware/latest.aspx), [MalwareBytes Labs](https://blog.malwarebytes.com/detections/), [Kaspersky](https://threats.kaspersky.com/en/vulnerability/?orderby=detect_date&meta_key=true&order=DESC), and [Symantec](https://www.symantec.com/security_response/landing/threats.jsp).
 These sites, however, may not indiscriminately publish all detected threats.